josecomboni/Ahoy/README.md

 #### Schema Filters ####

-Swashbuckle generates a Swagger-flavored _[JSONSchema](http://swagger.io/specification/#schemaObject)_ for every parameter, response and property type that's exposed by your action.
-Once generated, it passes the _Schema_ and _Type_ through the list of configured Document Filters.
+Swashbuckle generates a Swagger-flavored _[JSONSchema](http://swagger.io/specification/#schemaObject)_ for every parameter, response and property type that's exposed by your controller actions.
+Once generated, it passes the _Schema_ and _Type_ through the list of configured Schema Filters.

-As an example, the following filter adds an AutoRest vendor extension (see https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-enum) to inform the AutoRest tool how enums should be modelled when it generates the API client.
+The example below adds an AutoRest vendor extension (see https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-enum) to inform the AutoRest tool how enums should be modelled when it generates the API client.

 ```csharp
 // AutoRestSchemaFilter.cs